 For an even more thorough approach, you could even provide the tech with step-by-step guidance for how to approach the customer’s problem.
 The more information you provide, the better the chances are of the tech completing the job during that first visit.

 How many times have you heard of a tech popping into a fleet vehicle only to have it not start?
 Or have a flat tire?
 Or being low on gas?
 About 20% of the 16 million new cars and light trucks sold in the U.S. each year belong to a fleet, which means there are likely thousands of companies relying on these vehicles to transport workers to the job site.

-With transportation serving as an essential part of operations, proactive maintenance can ensure your techs are leaving and arriving on time.
+Transportation is an essential part of operations.
+Proactive maintenance can ensure your techs are leaving and arriving on time.
 This can include everything from routine oil changes to tire rotations to swapping out windshield wipers.
 The key is to keep an accurate log of maintenance history and commit to servicing the vehicles at regular intervals.

 You should also know that proactive maintenance goes beyond just how your business treats its fleet vehicles.
 The same can be said for hand tools, equipment, and PPE.

 Understanding how to improve first-time fix rates is just one of our core competencies.
 If you’re interested in learning how we can partner with your utilities and energy co-op for this and more, contact us today.